martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 * Keys or certificates employed outside the context of PKIX-based systems.

 * Client or end-user identities.
-  Certificates representing client identities other than that described above, such as rfc822Name, are beyond the scope of this document.
+  Certificates representing client identities other than as described above, such as rfc822Name, are beyond the scope of this document.